 Proration or Refund

-Registered motor vehicles which have been sold or total loss can request a refund or proration of property taxes paid.
-Within one year from the date your NC Tag is turned in provide to the Gaston County Tax Department a copy of NC Tag Surrender Receipt (FS20) and Bill of Sale or Total Loss Statement for refund.
+You may request a refund or proration of property taxes paid for registered motor vehicles that have been sold or suffered a total loss.
+Within one year from the date you turn in your NC Tag to a NCDMV tag office, you must provide to the Gaston County Tax Department a copy of your NC Tag Surrender Receipt (FS20) and a Bill of Sale or Total Loss Statement for a refund.
 Gaston County Tax Department may refund property taxes only.

 - In person to 128 W Main Ave Gastonia, NC 28052 Room 117